sun-wendy/6.4400-graphics/assignment3/README.md

 * Wired the `R` key to reset the cloth, which then naturally falls out of screen due to gravity force;

-* Wired the `A` key add a random wind to the cloth system.
+* Wired the `W` key add a random wind to the cloth system.
 <br><br>